The Early Years.

 I sent in my thank you-letter, and I had a lot to say

 My childhood, personal passions and career journeys that have brought me to where I am now all have made June a month that is so incredibly special to me.
 Simply put, I owe my career to dairy cows.
 They put me through college, in fact.
 There is a lot to learn from them.
-In the second part of this series, I will share the four things all marketers can learn from a dairy cow.
+In the second part of this series, I will share the five things all marketers can learn from a dairy cow.

 About the Author